jeffscyberjournal/THM_Learning_Modules_Techniques_-_General_Learning/Splunk_Basics_Did_you_Siem.md

-#
+# Splunk Basics Did you Siem?

 ## Task 1 Is just start machine and

+No VM required, states "you can connect to the Splunk SIEM by visiting https://**-**-**-**.reverse-proxy.cell-prod-????.vm.tryhackme.com in your browser."

 ## Task 2 Log Analysis with Splunk
-- No VM required, states "you can connect to the Splunk SIEM by visiting https://**-**-**-**.reverse-proxy.cell-prod-????.vm.tryhackme.com in your browser."

 ### 1. Explore the Logs